fintech-systems/libvirt-whmcs/README.md

 - Easy update script
 - Hyperlink to Google's Chrome SSH clients

+### Associating existing domains

+- Please see screenshot.
+When creating a new product definition, add a custom field `uuid|UUID`
+- Then on the service instance add the UUID.
+UUIDs can be seen by going into the Add-on

 ## Installation

 * We highly recommend using a VPN to connect to Libvirt nodes so that they are not publically accessible